Richie Aprile tries to win Tony’s respect with a leather jacket.

 The question of which colleges Meadow will get accepted into has been a recurring part of the Sopranos narrative over these first two seasons, and the issue comes to the forefront here.
 Carmela is obsessed, laying awake in bed thinking about it:

-Yacowar writes that Richie is also trying to tone a profile here – his own.
+Prof. Yacowar writes that Richie Aprile is also trying to tone a profile here—his own.
 He makes a gift of a horrendously outdated jacket to Tony, taken off of tough guy Rocco DiMeo years ago.
+(Richie tells the story almost word-for-word every time he recounts it, indicating to us that he has replayed the event and rehearsed the story in his mind many times.)
 But Richie remains a cringeworthy, scary figure despite his attempts to be a nicer guy.

 Tony Soprano had spent most of this episode in good humor.
-He was not upset by Richie or Carm or Meadow or anyone or anything.
+He was not upset by the doings of Richie or Carm or Meadow or anything else.
 In fact, he didn’t even have much to talk about when he visited Dr. Melfi.
 His serenity vanishes when Chris is shot.
 The shooting comes as a shock to the viewer too.
 This is where the short length of the episode proves its efficacy.
 Over the last twenty episodes, we have developed a feel for how long an episode should be.
-The shooting ends this episode so abruptly and so early that our shock gets compounded.
+The shooting of Christopher ends this episode so abruptly and so early that our shock gets compounded.
 Adding to our surprise is that it is a major character that is now clinging to life.
 In the previous episode, Christopher’s dreams of Hollywood brought him to the verge of quitting his dangerous life in the mob.
-But he chose to rededicate himself to the Mafia – and now he’s on life support in a hospital room.
+But he chose to rededicate himself to the Mafia—and now he’s on life support in a hospital room.
 No one on The Sopranos is safe, neither from death nor from the writers’ sense of irony.

 Tony sits bedside by Chris and asks, “How could this happen?”
 Sometimes, when a question is asked on The Sopranos, the edit provides the answer.
 (Think of the carjacking victim in “Commendatori” who screeches, “Fucking niggers!
 Who else?” and then the cut to Tony.)
 Here, the question is partly answered within the shot itself.
 Standing behind Tony is Furio, whose humiliation of Matt and Sean must have contributed to their decision to hit Chris.